Snowmass 2021 whitepaper: Proton structure at the precision frontier: Computing needs and computing tools

 \subsection{The \lhapdf library and other user interfaces for PDFs}

 \textit{Leading authors: A. Buckley\\ }

-\lhapdf is the community standard resource for access to parton density fits across collider experiments and phenomenology, and in its current incarnation (v6, since 2013) contains more than 1150 PDF sets encoded in a uniform data format and interpolated with standard algorithms.
-While these have generally met or exceeded required precision for MC calculations, the expense of PDF interpolation is a non-trivial aspect of NLO calculations, and for calculations at N3LO order the default local-bicubic interpolation in $\log{x}$--$\log{Q^2}$ space has been found insufficiently stable~\cite{Dulat:2017prg,Nagar:2019gij,Diehl:2021gvs}.
+\lhapdf \cite{LHAPDFWebsite} is the community standard resource to provide PDF parametrizations across high-energy experiments and phenomenological computations.
+Its current incarnation (version 6, since 2013) contains more than 1150 PDF sets encoded in a uniform data format and interpolated with standard algorithms.
+While these have generally met or exceeded the required precision for MC calculations, the CPU expense of PDF interpolation is a non-negligible, sometimes even dominant, factor in many modern computations.
+For N3LO calculations, the default local-bicubic interpolation in $\log{x}$--$\log{Q^2}$ space has been found insufficiently stable~\cite{Dulat:2017prg,Nagar:2019gij,Diehl:2021gvs}.

-Work in 2020-21 succeeded in both reducing the CPU cost (intrinsic to \lhapdf, as well as via optimised generator PDF-call strategies) and developing smoother Lagrange-based interpolators for stability in high-precision calculations.
+Work in 2020-21 succeeded in both reducing the CPU cost (by optimization of intrinsic \lhapdf routines as well as the interface to MC generators) and developing smoother Lagrange-based interpolators for stability in high-precision calculations.
 The latter, as well as support for GPU workflows (cf.~Python-oriented tools like \texttt{PdfFlow}~\cite{Carrazza:2020qwu}) and more general error-set combination rules, will shortly appear in upcoming \lhapdf releases.

-Longer-term requirements on PDFs, from precision hadron-collider studies, $e^+e^-$ collider prospects, and $ep$ physics at EIC, will require extension of the current nucleon-specific \lhapdf machinery and interface to support also resolved-photon and transverse-momentum dependent (TMD) PDFs.
+Longer-term requirements on PDFs, especially from precision hadron-collider studies, $\gamma N$ and $\gamma\gamma$ scattering, and lepton-hadron physics at the EIC, will require extension of the current nucleon-specific \lhapdf machinery and an interface to support also resolved-photon and transverse-momentum dependent (TMD) PDFs.
 These extensions, while motivated by distinct physics processes, share the common feature of requiring interpolation in more than two variables: as the standard 2-variable $x$--$Q^2$ interpolation is implemented as composition of 1D interpolator functions, the extensions will be implemented by recursive strategies for higher-order composition.
-This generalisation may also be a useful opportunity to agree community-standard interfaces for PDF querying, to allow better interoperation of \lhapdf6 with PDF-fitting toolkits such as \texttt{ApfelGrid}~\cite{Bertone:2013vaa} and \xfitter~\cite{Alekhin:2014irh}.
+This generalization may also be a useful opportunity to agree on community-standard interfaces for PDF querying, to allow better interoperation of \lhapdf6 with PDF-fitting toolkits such as \texttt{ApfelGrid}~\cite{Bertone:2013vaa} and \xfitter~\cite{Alekhin:2014irh}.